nitrictech/docs/docs/guides/deploy.md

 5. Create an environment
 6. Configure environment variables
 7. Deploy your project
-8. Check out the logs
+8. View the logs

 <br/>

 ## Sign in to Nitric Deploy

 > Nitric Deploy is currently in preview.
-[Request access](https://deploy.nitric.io/signup) using your Github account email address.
+[Request access](https://deploy.nitric.io/signup) using your GitHub account email address.

 Nitric Deploy can be accessed by navigating to https://deploy.nitric.io - you'll be greeted by our sign in screens.
 Follow the prompts to sign in with GitHub.